How to help a puppy with separation anxiety

 I knew that the time would soon come when we’d have to go back to work and break up our little love-in.
 I knew that is when the dreaded Separation Anxiety can kick in — for the puppy, that is.
 You’ll feel it too, but you’re the human and this post is for dogs — Get your own advice or pay for therapy!

-Betty is a breed that is known to suffer from separation anxiety, so I had a plan already prepared to help us avoid this issue and I’d like to share it with you because it really helped us out with her and it will help you out too.
+Betty is a breed that is known to suffer from this issue, so I had a plan already prepared to help us avoid this issue and I’d like to share it with you because it really helped us out with her and it will help you out too.

 Preventing separation anxiety is 100 times easier than curing it, so if you just make time early on you’ll be fine.